 The most extreme weather events in 2021

-Here are some of the most severe weather events recorded so far this year.
+Here are some of the most costly weather incidents recorded so far this year.

 Record-breaking snowfall, Madrid